nicotuoreniemi/Project-H7/Progress.md

 # Progress in the project

-So, for my project there is a fictional small company that has a problem managing all of their computers.
+So, for my project last assingment in this [course](https://terokarvinen.com/2021/configuration-management-systems-2022-spring/) there is a fictional small company that has a problem managing all of their computers.
 In my project, I'm going to solve that using Salt.
 Every computer will be managed from a master computer using Salt-states.
 The computers will be set up with company decided default programs and configurations.
 This way the set up will be near automatic and done with one command.

 Since it's a fictional problem, I'm going to simulate a small company myself using virtual machines with Vagrant.
 I'll start the whole thing with an empty virtual Linux.